thanhtung29497/reception-robot-sdk/README.md

 ## smart_robot plugin

+A Flutter plugin for the smart robot project.
+This plugin is used to detect the trigger word and capture the speech data.

 ### Integration Guide

 1. Add the plugin to your project folder
 Clone the smart_robot plugin from this repository and add it to your project folder as git submodule.
     ```bash
     git submodule add https://github.com/thanhtung29497/reception-robot-sdk.git
     git submodule update --init --recursive